tssm/arch-builder/README.md

 # Usage

-Run `build-box`.
+Run `create-box`.
 It will ask a series of questions in order the create a new virtual machine suitable to install Arch Linux.
 Requires VirtualBox.